To do anything right, you need a plan.

 If you don’t have any of this information, you will be more reliant on your web developer and their experience.

-- How many visitors does your website get per month on average?
+• How many visitors does your website average per month?

-- If your website is e-commerce, how many sales per month?
+• If you have an e-commerce website, how many sales per month?

 Make a list of your top-performing pages in a table that includes the traffic, the number of keywords ranked, and conversion rate.